echoztoronto/LEGO-Morse-Decoder/README.md

 # LEGO-Morse-Decoder
-Built by Nios-II architecture, motor, light sensor, LEGO pieces
+Built by Nios-II architecture, motor, light sensor and LEGO pieces, with audio functionality

 team of two: Zhao Sheng, Yuwen Zheng
 course project of ECE243, University of Toronto